South Jersey prepares for another round of snow

 PENNSAUKEN, N.J.
+(WPVI) --People in New Jersey are preparing for the next round of winter weather, and those we spoke to said they're holding out hope that the majority of this storm will miss the area.

+A Winter Weather Advisory is in effect from 8 p.m.
+Monday until 10 a.m.
+Tuesday in Mercer County.

-(WPVI) --Crews in Camden County were filling their trucks with rock salt to pretreat area roads ahead of Monday night's expected round of snow.
+Crews in Camden County were filling their trucks with rock salt to pre-treat area roads ahead of the expected round of snow.

 That said, most people we spoke with in Cherry Hill Monday morning said they are ready for spring.